 You must write to us within one month of the date we inform you of the decision.

 Discretionary housing payment is not an award of Housing Benefit so you cannot appeal to the ‘Appeals Service’ about our decision.

 What if my circumstances change?

-If your circumstances change, you must tell us straight away.
-We will look at your award of discretionary housing payment again to see if we need to change it.
-If the change means that we have paid you too much discretionary housing payment, we will ask you to repay the money.
+If your circumstances change, you must tell us straight away and we will look at your discretionary housing payment award to see if we need to change it.
+If the change means we have paid you too much we will ask you to repay the money.

 If you have any questions or queries

 - Call into your local Housing Executive office

 - Textphone: 18001 03448 920 902